 The report from the NIESR echoed the findings from our own report - while there is little evidence that employers are actively choosing to recruit EU migrants instead of training UK workers, it is clear that most construction employers train only for their immediate and short-term needs, leaving little spare capacity.
-This raises questions about industry image, better careers guidance and the need for a stable, longer-term pipeline of work.
+This raises questions about industry image, whether the business model is sustainable, the need for better careers guidance and the need for a stable, longer-term pipeline of work.